SterlingButters/OpenMC-Dash-InterFace/README.md

 - Create Cross-Section Plots
 - 3D Rendering of Geometry
 - Graph Cell(s)/Assembly(ies) from Memory
-- Add Snackbars to Alert User that options have been added to dropdowns
+- Add Snackbars to Alert User that configs have been accepted into data
 - Other Styling

 #### Questionable Features